wmo-im/wis2box/docs/source/user/cap-alerts.rst

 Verifying Receipt of a Published Alert and Viewing the Alert
 ------------------------------------------------------------
-We can verify that the alert has been successfully published to the wis2box by monitoring the dataset in the wis2box-webapp.
+We can verify that the alert has been successfully published to wis2box by monitoring the dataset in wis2box-webapp.

-Navigate to the 'Monitoring' page in the wis2box-webapp, and select the dataset that you created in the previous steps.
+Navigate to the 'Monitoring' page in wis2box-webapp, and select the dataset that you created in the previous steps.

 .. note::
    If you do not see the dataset, ensure that the datetime range selected includes the time of the alert publication.